asdf-vm/asdf/README.md

 ## USAGE

 These instructions are for a specific version of asdf.
 Make sure the version README you refer to matches the version of asdf you have installed.
 Checkout a specific tagged version in the GitHub branches/tags drop-down if you need to.

 ### Manage plugins

 Plugins are how asdf understands how to handle different packages.

-You can find a list of all asdf plugins in the [plugins repository](https://github.com/asdf-vm/asdf-plugins).

-There is a [super-simple API](https://github.com/asdf-vm/asdf/blob/master/docs/creating-plugins.md) for supporting more languages.
+The [plugins repository][plugins] lists all of the asdf plugins we know of and there is a [super-simple API][plugin_api] for supporting more languages.

 ##### Add a plugin